zulip/zulip-terminal/README.md

 **Note:** You can use `arrows`, `home`, `end`, `Page up` and `Page down` keys to move around in Zulip-Terminal.

+## Supported Server Versions

+The minimum server version that Zulip Terminal supports is [`2.1.0`](https://zulip.readthedocs.io/en/latest/overview/changelog.html#id7).
+Though, it may still work with earlier versions.

 ## Contributor Guidelines

 Zulip Terminal is being built by the awesome [Zulip](https://zulip.com/team) community.